StrongJoshua/libgdx-inGameConsole/README.md

 Then simply right-click the project and choose `Gradle->Refresh All`.

 #### Maven
-Right-click on your project and choose `Maven->Add Dependency` and search for `strongjoshua`; this project should appear.
+Right-click on your project and choose `Maven->Add Dependency` and search for `strongjoshua`.
 Make sure to choose the most recent version if multiple appear!

 #### Eclipse
 First, clone this project to your computer and [add it to Eclipse](http://www.eclipse.org/forums/index.php/t/226301/).
 Then simply click on your project, and choose `Build Path->Configure Build Path`.
 Then go to `Projects->Add` and add the cloned project.